OAPadilla/primary-draft/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Primary Draft is an interactive web app for simulating U.S. political party primary elections.
+Primary Draft is an interactive single-page web application for simulating U.S. political party primary elections.
 Experiment with state primary election results and allocate delegates among presidential primary candidates on a United States map.
 Use it as an educational tool and experience democracy!

 ### Built With